 # Note the risk variable which measures the severity of the outcome.

-<- "risk_mm"
+risk <- "risk_mm"

 # Note the identifiers.

-<- c("date", "location")
+id <- c("date", "location")

 # Initialise ignored variables: identifiers.

-<- c(risk, id)
+ignore <- c(risk, id)

 # Remove the variables to ignore.

-<- setdiff(vars, ignore)
+vars <- setdiff(vars, ignore)

 # Identify the input variables for modelling.

-<- setdiff(vars, target) %T>% print() inputs
+inputs <- setdiff(vars, target) %T>% print()

 ## [1] "rain_today" "temp_3pm" "temp_9am" "cloud_3pm"